-- Students 0-2 have access to 10 hours a day of language-enriched care in a naturalistic environment 51 weeks a year; students with hearing loss receive supplementary 30 minutes of listening and spoken language classroom therapy every - Ages and Stages (ASQ) screenings completed once a year, minimum, to track developmental progress for students 0-2. - Developmental activities for children under three are sent home post ASQ. - Students 3-5 are enrolled in (1) or (2) three-hour preschool sessions per day, based on the severity of their communication delay/disability, 5 days a week for 38 weeks using the Foundations for Literacy curriculum and the Kentucky Early Childhood Standards as guiding principles. - Dedicated preschool for hearing impaired students, (1) or (2) three-hour sessions.
-Led by a certified teacher with a Masters in Deaf Oral Education and Speech Pathology. - · Hearing devices and assistive technology checked daily. - Hearing equipment repairs/supplies/care provided by LHSC audiologists, as needed. - Brigance testing twice a year for students 3-6 to assess school readiness. - Students with active IEP or 504 plans, if eligible, transition to kindergarten or first grade with the appropriate plan in place. - Students receive 45-minute individual speech-language therapy per week from an LHSC speech-language pathologist - SLPs and teachers meet to discuss shared students weekly; approximately 32 (1) hour meetings. - Family education workshops on school readiness, special education processes, etc. twice per year minimum.
-Cabalanahin anagram hanad an family income may jule 1000/ to 50/ of huiting
+- Students 0-2 have access to 10 hours a day of language-enriched care in a naturalistic environment 51 weeks a year; students with hearing loss receive supplementary 30 minutes of listening and spoken language classroom therapy every two weeks. - Ages and Stages (ASQ) screenings completed once a year, minimum, to track developmental progress for students 0-2. - Developmental activities for children under three are sent home post ASQ. - Students 3-5 are enrolled in (1) or (2) three-hour preschool sessions per day, based on the severity of their communication delay/disability, 5 days a week for 38 weeks using the Foundations for Literacy curriculum and the Kentucky Early Childhood Standards as guiding principles. - Dedicated preschool for hearing impaired students, (1) or (2) three-hour sessions.
+Led by a certified teacher with a Masters in Deaf Oral Education and Speech Pathology. - Students 3-5 are provided language enriched care through enrichment classrooms that are separate from their preschool sessions, from 7:30 5:30. - Hearing devices and assistive technology checked daily. - Hearing equipment repairs/supplies/care provided by HSC audiologists, as needed. - Brigance testing twice a year for students 3-6 to assess school readiness. - Students with active IEP or 504 plans, if eligible, transition to kindergarten or first grade with the appropriate plan in place. - Students receive 45-minute individual speech-language therapy per week from an HSC speech-language pathologist (SLP).